-You can find good specimens all along the rocky lake shoreline of Lake Michigan, as well as riverbeds, excavation sites, and even roadsides.
-They can be hard to distinguish, and thus it can be helpful to carry a bottle of water to splash on the stones as wet Petoskey Stones show the pattern best.
+You can find good specimens all along the rocky shoreline of Lake Michigan, as well as riverbeds, excavation sites, and even roadsides.
+They can be hard to distinguish, and wet Petoskey Stones show the pattern best, so it can be helpful to carry a bottle of water to splash on the stones.

 - Where should I look for Petoskey Stones?

-Magnus Park in Petoskey has available parking, as well plentiful Petoskey Stones during the spring.
+Magnus Park in Petoskey has available parking and plentiful Petoskey Stones during the spring.
 East Park, just across from Sturgeon River Pottery, is maintained by Resort Township, and is open for visitors on foot year round.
-Parking available seasonally.
+Parking is available seasonally.

 - How do I polish Petoskey Stones?

 Petoskey Stones can be polished with sandpaper, polishing compound, cloth or felt, and fresh water.
-Why not drop by and pick up a polishing kit?
+To save you from searching for materials, you can drop by and pick up a polishing kit.
 We stock everything you need to polish the stones, which takes out the guesswork at a price that can’t be beat!